kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

+**Track Priority**:
+The new track priority; see SUBSCRIBE.
+The publisher SHOULD use the new priority for any blocked streams.

+**Group Order**:
+The new group order; see SUBSCRIBE.
+The publisher SHOULD use the new order for any blocked streams.

 **Group Min**:
 The new minimum group sequence, or 0 if there is no update.
 This value MUST NOT be smaller than prior SUBSCRIBE and SUBSCRIBE_UPDATE messages.